Olga Nikolaevna of Russia: Marriage

-Olga met Kronprinz Karl of Württemberg in early 1846 in Palermo, Two Sicilies.
+Olga met Crown Prince Charles of Württemberg in early 1846 in Palermo, Two Sicilies.
 Her parents wished that she make a dynastic marriage, especially since her siblings Alexander, Maria and Alexandra had married relatively insignificant royal partners.
-There had already been several marriages between members of the Russian Imperial Family and members of the Württemberg Royal Family (in addition to the marriage between Olga's paternal grandparents): Olga's future father-in-law, King Wilhelm I of Württemberg, married Olga's paternal aunt, Grand Duchess Catherine of Russia; Olga's paternal uncle, Grand Duke Michael of Russia, married Wilhelm I's niece, Princess Charlotte of Württemberg.
+There had already been several marriages between members of the Russian imperial family and members of the Württemberg royal family (in addition to the marriage between Olga's paternal grandparents): Olga's future father-in-law, King William I of Württemberg, married Olga's paternal aunt, Grand Duchess Catherine Pavlovna; Olga's paternal uncle, Grand Duke Michael, married William I's niece, Princess Charlotte of Württemberg.

-Olga gave her consent to Karl's proposal of marriage after only a few meetings, on 18 January.
+Olga gave her consent to Charles's proposal of marriage after only a few meetings, on 18 January.
 The wedding was held in great splendour on 13 July 1846 at the Peterhof Palace, Russia.
 The couple came back from Russia to the Kingdom of Württemberg on 23 September.
 They lived mostly in the Villa Berg in Stuttgart and in the Kloster Hofen in Friedrichshafen.

-The couple had no children, probably not because of Karl's homosexuality, which he lived openly in his later age, but of his other health problems.
+The couple had no children, probably not because of Charles's homosexuality, which he lived openly in his later age, but of his other health problems.
 Olga's husband became the object of scandal several times for his closeness with various men.
-The most notorious of these was Charles Woodcock from the United States, a former chamberlain whom Karl elevated to being Freiherr Woodcock-Savage (English: Baron Woodcock-Savage) in 1888.
-The resulting outcry forced Karl to renounce his favourite.
-In 1863, Olga and Karl adopted Olga's niece, Grand Duchess Vera of Russia, the daughter of Olga's brother Grand Duke Constantine.
+The most notorious of these was Charles Woodcock from the United States, a former chamberlain whom Charles elevated to being Freiherr Woodcock-Savage (English: Baron Woodcock-Savage) in 1888.
+The resulting outcry forced Charles to renounce his favourite.
+In 1863, Olga and Charles adopted Olga's niece, Grand Duchess Vera of Russia, the daughter of Olga's brother Grand Duke Constantine.

-On 25 June 1864, after the death of his father, Karl acceded the throne and became the third King of Württemberg, making Olga the fourth Queen of Württemberg.
-The new King was enthroned on 12 July 1864.
+On 25 June 1864, after the death of his father, Charles acceded the throne and became the third King of Württemberg, making Olga the fourth Queen of Württemberg.
+The new king was enthroned on 12 July 1864.